The Knog PWR Rider is one of Knog’s PWR series of bike lights and certainly one of their top products.

 The Knog PWR Rider uses a single LED light to power all of its 450 lumens.

-While other headlights only put light in one spot, this one features an additional elliptical beam.
+While other headlights only put a light in one spot, this one features an additional elliptical beam.

-The combination of these 2 types of beams not only gives you a broader coverage but also an intense bright spot right in front of you.
+The combination of these 2 types of beams not only gives you a broader coverage but also an intensely bright spot right in front of you.